Using Dracal Sensors within LabVIEW

 -l option to display a list of available sensors:

-Two sensors were connected to the computer when the above screenshot was taken.
-Each sensor manufactured by Dracal technologies inc. has an unique ID which makes it possible to use as many as you need on the same system without ambiguity.
-In the example at hand, these are ID numbers "SE95_0" and "B10004".
+Two sensors were connected to the computer when the above command has been sent.
+Each sensor manufactured by Dracal Technologies Inc. has an unique ID which makes it possible to use as many as you need on the same system without ambiguity.
+In the example at hand, these are ID numbers "E16971" and "E16415".
 Take note of the (case sensitive) ID of the sensor(s) you intend to use.

 4) Obtaining the channel ID for the data you need

-Here is an example where sensor ID "SE95_0" channel 0 (temperature) is displayed:
+Here is an example where sensor ID "E16415" channel 0 (IR light intensity) is displayed:

 To fetch and display several channels at once, simply specify them as a comma-separated list to the